James H. Boyd (Atlantic City politician)

 James Howlett Boyd (November 5, 1906 – April 11, 1974) was an Atlantic City politician and criminal, who served under corrupt Atlantic County treasurer Enoch “Nucky” Johnson and New Jersey Senator Frank S. Farley.

 Early life

-James H. Boyd was born on November 5, 1906 in Philadelphia, Pennsylvania, United States and graduated from Atlantic City High School.
+James H. Boyd was born on November 5, 1906, in Philadelphia, Pennsylvania, United States.

 Prohibition

 Boyd was working as a bellhop at the Ritz-Carlton Hotel during the time Prohibition went into effect in 1920.
-But, soon Boyd started to move up to the chain of command in corrupt Atlantic City treasurer and Southern Jersey Irish Mob boss Enoch “Nucky” Johnson's organization.
+But, soon Boyd started to move up to the chain of command in corrupt Atlantic City treasurer and Southern Jersey boss Enoch “Nucky” Johnson's organization.
 Boyd and Johnson met around the time that Johnson and Charlie Luciano were forming the Big Seven and they took an instant liking to each other; Johnson began grooming Boyd to become the next boss in his organization.
 He later became Johnson's right-hand man.
 He oversaw speakeasies, brothels, illegal casinos, and the numbers rackets.
 Boyd was also Johnson's and future boss Farley's top enforcer.